OpenEvalProject/evals/manuscripts/elife-99052/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/99052/elife-99052-fig5-v1.jpg)

 **Figure 5.:** In the presence of ATPγS, hexameric ClpB binds to the unfolded 70 amino acid long RepA sequence.
-Upon mixing with ATP, ClpB unfolds ~60 amino acids with rate constant, k, shown as complete collapse of the first Titin I27 domain.
-ClpB then proceeds through multiple fast translocation steps with rate constant Uk before arrival at the next folded Titin I27 domain and the process repeats.
-After complete unfolding of the final Titin I27 domain, ClpB may dissociate before arrival at the C-terminus, or rapidly translocate to the C-terminus followed by slow dissociation with dissociation rate constant Tk.
-We expect protein-induced fluorescence enhancement (PIFE) to occur at the last unfolding step and/or at the last translocation step; the relative intensities of AF555 represented by the size of the pink star.end
+Upon mixing with ATP, ClpB unfolds ~60 amino acids with rate constant, kU, shown as complete collapse of the first Titin I27 domain.
+ClpB then proceeds through multiple fast translocation steps with rate constant kT before arrival at the next folded Titin I27 domain and the process repeats.
+After complete unfolding of the final Titin I27 domain, ClpB may dissociate before arrival at the C-terminus, or rapidly translocate to the C-terminus followed by slow dissociation with dissociation rate constant kend.
+We expect protein-induced fluorescence enhancement (PIFE) to occur at the last unfolding step and/or at the last translocation step; the relative intensities of AF555 represented by the size of the pink star.

 In our constructs, each Titin I27 domain is 98 amino acids so a step-size of ~60 amino acids is less than one full domain.
 Unfolding of less than one repeat is unexpected as AFM studies aimed at unfolding tandem repeats of Titin I27 have shown that each domain unfolds cooperatively, that is without a partially unfolded intermediate state (Oberhauser et al., 2001).
 Moreover, optical tweezer experiments showed that both ClpAP and ClpXP induced cooperative unfolding of each Titin I27 domain (Olivares et al., 2017).
 Consequently, the observed kinetic step-size reported here may not represent the mechanical unfolding step-size.
 With those observations in mind, if protein unfolding is fully rate limiting, we would expect an upper limit on the kinetic step-size to be the length of a Titin I27 domain or ~98 amino acids.
 However, the kinetic step-size is predicted to be smaller than the total amount of structure unfolded if translocation is partially rate limiting with unfolding, which may be the case here at these sub-saturating ATP concentrations since both translocation and unfolding are ATP-driven processes.
 Again, this is because the kinetic step-size is the average number of amino acids unfolded/translocated between two rate-limiting steps.
 Thus, if multiple translocation steps are partially rate limiting with a single protein unfolding event, then we predict a reduced kinetic step-size compared to the mechanical unfolding step-size.
 Testing this hypothesis with a complete [ATP] dependence of the kinetic parameters is underway.

 A mechanical translocation step-size of 2 amino acids per step has been proposed from many cryo-EM structures of AAA+ motors bound to polypeptide substrates (Gates and Martin, 2020; Glynn et al., 2020).
 This is based on the distance between polypeptide contacts across the axial channel of the motor.
 However, to our knowledge, an experimental determination of a mechanical step-size as small as two amino acids per step has yet to be reported.
 Nevertheless, rate-limiting protein unfolding of a Titin I27 domain followed by fast translocation in small sub-steps remains a model to be tested.

-## Quantification of unfolding vs. translocation processivity
+### Quantification of unfolding vs. translocation processivity

 The conclusion that ClpB is a non-processive translocase on unfolded polypeptide chains was based on the lack of any detectible length-dependence in the time-courses (Li et al., 2015b).
 The collected time-courses were most consistent with two-step dissociation.
 Here, we have shown that ClpB is able to unfold up to three tandem repeats of stably folded Titin I27 domains with a total substrate length of 362 amino acids.
 This indicates that, after unfolding the substrate, ClpB exhibits a translocation processivity of at least N = 362 amino acids, where N is defined as the processivity in the number of amino acids translocated per binding event.

-The processivity, N, in number of amino acids is related to the processivity as a probability, P, as defined in Equation 3, where m is the step-size (Lucius et al., 2003).(3)P=e−m/N
+The processivity, N, in number of amino acids is related to the processivity as a probability, P, as defined in Equation 3, where m is the step-size (Lucius et al., 2003).

+$$
+P=e^{−m/N}
+$$

 Since the relationship between the probability processivity, P, and the number processivity, N, requires knowledge of the step-size, m, we can approximate the processivity, P, for translocation in the presence of fold to be in the range of P = 0.994 to P = 0.946 for a step-size between 2 and 20 amino acids, respectively, since we do not know the translocation step-size with certainty.
 In contrast, if we use a step-size of a full Titin I27 domain (98 amino acids), in Equation 3 then P = ~0.76.
 Thus, these differences in processivity may suggest that when ClpB is challenged by stably folded regions the processivity for this process is reduced.
 Thus, going forward, it will be interesting to determine how processivity relates to stability of the folded regions.
 Equally, examining additional tandem repeats will also be of importance.